Things to Eat in Kelantan and Terengganu that You'll Love!

 A type of nasi ulam, this blue-coloured rice dish is a popular dish in East Coast Malaysia.
 The rice is blue as a result of cooking the rice using petals of Kembang Telang (clitoria ternatea flowers).

 Typically served with various herbs, fried keropok (crackers), pickles and vegetables and often eaten with solok lada.
 Nasi Kerabu is a Malay cuisine with Thai influence.
 In southern Thailand, this dish is called khāoyam.
-Visit Yati Ayam Percik to have a go at its Nasi Kerabu and while you are at it, try with their legendary Ayam Percik!
+Visit Yati Ayam Percik to have a go at its Nasi Kerabu and while you are at it, try their legendary Ayam Percik!

-Yati Ayam Percik, Jalan Long Yunus, 15200 Kota Bahru, Malaysia
+Where to have it: Yati Ayam Percik, Jalan Long Yunus, 15200 Kota Bahru, Malaysia

 Sup Kepala Ikan